 Dialogue had become urgent

-Kim Soung-Chul, an international policy expert in Seoul, said getting dialogue "going again" had become urgent because of"many common issues" and pressures at home and abroad
+Kim Soung-Chul, an international policy expert in Seoul, said getting dialogue "going again" had become urgent because of "many common issues" and pressures at home and abroad in each country.

 A mechanism for annual trilateral meetings last resulted in a meeting in 2012.